nodejs/security-wg/processes/security_annoucement_process.md

   ```
   Make sure to update the date in the slug so that it will move to
   the top of the blog list.

+  *Note*: At this point it might be courteous to loop in any individuals
+  referenced in the announcement (authors and reviewers).

 * Tweet out a link to the nodejs-sec announcement.